nlgotz/acsclient/README.rst

 access to a Cisco ACS 5.6 Server, so any previous or future ACS versions may not work with this package.

+Note: All functionality has been tested on Cisco ACS 5.8 Server

 Install
 -------
 ACSClient should work with both Python2 and Python3